 [School Name]

-Follow-up sends: one reminder one week before the registration deadline, and a short “last chance” the day before it closes.
+Follow-up sends: One reminder a week before the registration deadline, and a short “last chance” the day before it closes.
+Both can be brief — the original email does the heavy lifting, and the follow-ups just catch people who missed it.

-When to send: When a student hasn’t attended in 3–4 weeks and hasn’t cancelled
+When to send: When a student hasn’t attended in 3 to 4 weeks and hasn’t cancelled

-Who it goes to: The parent (for youth students) or the student directly (for adults)
+Who it goes to: Parent (for youth students) or the student directly (for adults)

 We noticed [Name] hasn't been in — just checking inA quick note from [School Name] about [Name]Still here when you're ready, [Name]